alex420999/CMLS-Project/README.md

 ## Interaction Module

-### Sensor Interaction Logic

-In this project we wanted to turn two simple sensors into a controller for a fun and interactive performance.
-It works like this:

-- **Touch → Trigger**
+### a. ⚡ Touch → Trigger
-  When your finger touches the capacitive touch, it doesn't just register a click, it activates the waiting light sensor.
+When your finger touches the capacitive sensor, it activates the light sensor instead of just registering a click.

-- **On-demand light sampling**
+### b. 💡 On-demand Light Sampling
-  The ambient light sensor instantly records the current readings of R, G, B and Clear (brightness).
+The ambient light sensor instantly records the current readings of R, G, B, and Clear (brightness).

-- **Real-time timbre modulation**
+### c. 🎚️ Real-time Timbre Modulation
-  These four numbers (R, G, B, C) are then transmitted by Arduino to the Processing application that processes them and uses them to change the synthesizer parameters on SuperCollider.
-The R, G and B values respectively change the waveform choice on oscillators 1, 2 and 3.
-The brightness C value instead adjusts the parameter dedicated to the filter.
-Finally, the touch sensor is used to change the ADSR “attack” value based on the time interval between one touch and the next on the sensor pad.
+These four values (R, G, B, C) are sent from Arduino to the Processing application, which maps R/G/B to oscillator waveform choices and C (brightness) to the filter cutoff.
+Touch sensor timing adjusts the ADSR attack parameter.